cstjean/ClobberingReload.jl/README.md

 for your workflow, as well as functionality for automatically reloading modified modules.
-It is a direct successor to **@malmaud**'s [Autoreload.jl](https://github.com/malmaud/Autoreload.jl) (in fact, it aims to be a straight replacement), and borrows ideas from [atom-julia-client](https://github.com/JunoLab/atom-julia-client)
+It is a direct successor to **@malmaud**'s [Autoreload.jl](https://github.com/malmaud/Autoreload.jl) (and a straight replacement).
+Its main trick is taken from [atom-julia-client](https://github.com/JunoLab/atom-julia-client)

 ## Installation